-• Year Ended Ma rch 3 31, 3 Year-Over -Yea ar Change
+Y ears l Ended Ma rch ( 31, • Year-over- Yea r Change

-2009 2008 2007 2008 to 2009 2007 to 2008
+2010 2009 2008 2009 to 2010 2008 to 2009

-(dollar an noun ts in thousa nds)
+(dol lar an ounts in th house ands)

-Income on change in fair
+Income (loss) on change in fair

-value of warrant liability \$ 314 \$ 2,142 \$ 3,736 \$ (1,828) -85.3% \$ (1,594) -42.7%
+value of warrant liability \$ (146) \$ 314 \$ 2,142 \$ (460) -146.5% \$ (1,828) -85.3%

-Percentage of total revenues 0.5% 3.5% 7.0%
+Percentage of total revenues -0.2% 0.5% 3.5%

 In connection with the sale of shares of our common stock in fiscal 2005 and 2006, we issued warrants in three different equity financings.
 The warrants included a provision that we must deliver freely tradable shares upon exercise of the warrant.
-Because there are circumstances that may not be within our control that could prevent delivery of registered shares, EITF 00-19 requires the warrants be recorded as a liability at fair value with subsequent changes in fair value recorded as a gain or loss.
+Because there are circumstances that may not be within our control that could prevent delivery of registered shares, ASC 480-10 requires the warrants be recorded as a liability at fair value with subsequent changes in fair value recorded as a gain or loss.
 The fair value of the warrant is determined using a Black-Scholes option pricing model, and is affected by changes in inputs to that model including our stock price, expected stock price volatility and contractual term.
 To the extent that the fair value of the warrant liability increases or decreases, we record a loss or income in our statement of operations.
-The amount we record as a liability under EITF 00-19 is not, nor do we intend for it to be, an admission or stipulation of the amount that we would owe or be obligated to pay the warrant holder in the event of an actual breach by us of the warrant terms.
+The amount we record as a liability under ASC 480-10 is not, nor do we intend for it to be, an admission or stipulation of the amount that we would owe or be obligated to pay the warrant holder in the event of an actual breach by us of the warrant terms.
 In fact, we have made no determination of the amount of liability, if any, that we would owe to the warrant holder in the event of such a breach.